• Skip to primary navigation

 • You can charge more for those services because no one else is offering them.

-Narrowing my focus has allowed me to become an expert in my niche.
-And that means my clients are willing to pay me a lot more for my writing skills.
+As a freelance writer, I specialize in writing about finance.
+I’m considered an expert in my niche so clients are willing to pay me a lot more for my writing skills.

 If you’re totally new to being a virtual assistant, it’s okay to start off providing general services.